There are lots of different types of ebikes out there to choose from, but one common way to subcategorize them is based on the type of motor they use.

 Balance and Handling

-Generally speaking, mid-drive motors are superior to hub-drives when it comes to balance and handling.
+Generally speaking, a mid-drive motor is superior to hub-drives when it comes to balance and handling.

 This is because mid-drive motors operate at the pedals and apply torque directly to the chain/belt, which makes the ride feel more natural and gives you a greater sense of control.
-The pedal-assist gives you the push you need to ride fast while expending less energy, but you still feel as if the driving force comes from you.
+The internal gear hubs gives you the push you need to ride fast while expending less energy, but you still feel as if the driving force comes from you.

 In contrast, with hub-drives, torque is applied directly to the wheel independently of the gears.
 This can make it feel more as if you’re being pushed or pulled along (depending on which wheel the motor is placed on), rather than propelling yourself through your own power.